msolorio/workout_app/README.md

 <br>

-Set up 5-model GraphQL API and enabling flexibility in traversing of data for the client.
+Set up 5-model GraphQL API and enabling flexibility in traversing of data.
 - In the future I could add workout progress analysis features, where complex data fetching would be required.
-For example, a feature could allow a user to see their progress overall or on a per workout or per exercise basis.
+For example, a feature could allow a user to see their progress overall, per workout, or per exercise.

 #### [Expand Image - Right click to open in new tab](https://raw.githubusercontent.com/msolorio/workout_app/main/readme-assets/workout-app-erd.png)